Functions is a great addition which allows you to add text, formula or value functions into your Array forms.

 Now when the user fills in both of these field with numbers, a total will present in your total field.

-The answer function allows users to allocate a ‘Radio List’ ‘Check Box List’ and ‘Drop Down’ element with a number or link linked to the response of the element.
+The value function allows users to allocate a ‘Radio List’ ‘Check Box List’ and ‘Drop Down’ element with a number or link linked to the response of the element.
 To set up an answer function, select the function tab then click on the plus button then answer.

-Answer functions allow users to select from the following options:
+Value functions allow users to select from the following options:

 - Form Fields – The element users want to allocate the answers to